jerome3o/jerome3o.github.io/projects/_posts/2022-02-19-smart_flat_dumb_bulb.md

 Although I didn't quite succeed in making a unified app, but I did succeed in making an HTTP API for my lights (the plan was to make the frontend later).

-This was written in typescript (to leverage the the [tp-link-tapo-connect](https://github.com/dickydoouk/tp-link-tapo-connect) api) and exposes two simple GET http endpoints: `/on` and `/off` which turn my light on and off respectively.
+This was written in TypeScript using [Express](https://expressjs.com/) (to leverage the the [tp-link-tapo-connect](https://github.com/dickydoouk/tp-link-tapo-connect) api) and exposes two simple GET http endpoints: `/on` and `/off` which turn my light on and off respectively.

 The source code for the project is [here](https://github.com/jerome3o/dumb_bulb)